osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

    respectively.
 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred Squid instance.
 4. _Recommended:_ Enable [CVMFS](#cvmfs) via one of the mechanisms described below.
-5. _Optional:_  If you want job I/O to be done in a separate directory outside of the container, volume mount the desired directory on the host to `/pilot` inside the container.
+5. _Strongly recommended:_  If you want job I/O to be done in a separate directory outside of the container, volume mount the desired directory on the host to `/pilot` inside the container.

+   Without this, user jobs may compete for disk space with other containers on your system.

-   If you are using Docker to launch the container, this is done with the command line flag `-v /somelocaldir:/pilot`.
+   If you are using Docker to launch the container, this is done with the command line flag `-v /worker-temp-dir:/pilot`.
+   Replace `/worker-temp-dir` with a directory you created for jobs to write into.
+   Make sure the user you run your container as has write access to this directory.

 6. _Optional:_ add an expression with the `GLIDEIN_Start_Extra` environment variable to append to the HTCondor `START` expression; this limits the pilot to only run certain jobs.